-A DB or Combined Plan member with five or more years of credited service who is determined to be disabled may qualify for a disability benefit.
-New members must have at least ten years of qualifying service credit that apply for disability benefits.
+A DB or Combined Plan member with five or more years of credited service, who is determined to be disabled, may qualify for a disability benefit.
+New members, on or after July 1, 2013, must have at least ten years of qualifying service credit to apply for disability benefits.
 Members in the DC Plan who become disabled are entitled only to their account balance.
 Eligible survivors of members who die before service retirement may qualify for monthly benefits.
 If a member of the DC Plan dies before retirement benefits begin, the member's designated beneficiary is entitled to receive the member's account balance.

 Funding Policy - Employer and member contribution rates are established by the State Teachers Retirement Board and limited by Chapter 3307 of the Ohio Revised Code.
-The fiscal year 2022 employer and employee contribution rate of 14% was equal to the statutory maximum rates.
-For fiscal year 2022, the full employer contribution was allocated to pension.
+The fiscal year 2023 employer and employee contribution rate of 14% was equal to the statutory maximum rates.
+For fiscal year 2023, the full employer contribution was allocated to pension.

-The District's contractually required contribution to STRS was \$2,480,931 for fiscal year 2022.
-Of this amount, \$437,660 is reported as intergovernmental payable.
+The District's contractually required contribution to STRS was \$2,612,726 for fiscal year 2023.
+Of this amount, \$447,756 is reported as intergovernmental payable.